walmartlabs/concord-website/docs/getting-started/quickstart.md

 Alternatively the process can be accessed via the queue:

-- Click on _Queue_ under _Processess_ in the navigation
+- Click on the _Processes_ tab
 - Click on the _Instance ID_ value of the specific process
-- Press on the _View Log_ button to inspect the log
+- Press on the _Log_ tab to inspect the log

 Alternatively the process can be started via the [Process REST API](../api/process.html).